limichael2004/Melanoma-Li/README.md

-# Deep Learning Pipeline for Skin Lesion Classification
+# Deep Learning Framework for Skin Lesion Classification

-This Python code implements a  deep learning pipeline for skin lesion classification using nested cross-validation and ensemble methods.
+This Python code implements a  deep learning framework for skin lesion classification using nested cross-validation and ensemble methods.
 Here's a detailed breakdown of what the code does:

 # Select Metrics: